Byzantine Generals in the Permissionless Setting: Introduction

+In the interests of conserving space, we describe here the most relevant related papers and refer the reader to Appendix 1 for a more detailed account.

 The Bitcoin protocol was first described in 2008 \cite{nakamoto2008bitcoin}.
 Since then, a number of papers (see, for example, \cite{garay2018bitcoin,WHGSW16,pass2017rethinking,guo2019synchronous}) have considered frameworks for the analysis of PoW protocols.
 These papers generally work within the UC framework of Canetti \cite{canetti2001universally}, and make use of a random-oracle (RO) functionality to model PoW.
 As we shall see in Section \ref{framework}, however, a more general form of oracle is required for modelling PoS and other forms of permissionless protocol.
 With a PoS protocol, for example, a participant's apparent stake (and their corresponding ability to update state) depends on the set of broadcast messages that have been received, and \emph{may therefore appear different from the perspective of different participants} (i.e.\ unlike hashrate, measurement of a user's stake is user-relative).
 In Section \ref{framework} we will also describe various other modelling differences that are required to be able to properly analyse a range of attacks, such as `nothing-at-stake' attacks, on PoS protocols.
-We take the approach of avoiding use of the UC framework, since this provides a substantial barrier to entry for researchers in blockchain who do not have a strong background in security.

-The idea of blackboxing the process of participant selection as an oracle (akin to our \emph{permitter}, as described in Section \ref{framework}) was explored in \cite{abraham2017blockchain}.
-Our paper may be seen as taking the same basic approach, and then fleshing out the details to the point where it becomes possible to prove impossibility results like those presented here.
-As here, a broad aim of \cite{abraham2017blockchain} was to understand the relationship between permissionless and permissioned consensus protocols, but the focus of that paper was somewhat different than our objectives in this paper.
-While our aim is to describe a framework which is as general as possible, and to establish impossibility results which hold for all protocols, the aim of \cite{abraham2017blockchain} was to examine specific permissioned consensus protocols, such as Paxos \cite{lamport2001paxos}, and to understand on a deep level how their techniques for establishing consensus connect with and are echoed by Bitcoin.